jjon/Graphing-ChartEx/GScriba_web/OCRclean.md

 # And we want to make Python speak Italian:
 Ital2int = {'luglio': 7, 'marzo': 3, 'agosto': 8, 'febbraio': 2, 'settembre': 9, 'giugno': 6, 'dicembre': 12, 'ottobre': 10, 'novembre': 11, 'gennaio': 1, 'maggio': 5, 'aprile': 4}

-# When using `try/except` blocks, you should usually trap __specific__ errors in the except clause, like ValueError and the like; however, in _ad hoc_ scripts like this `sys.exc_info()` is a quick and dirty way to get information about any exception that may be raised.
 import sys
 for ch in charters:
     try: